 Collecting UGC across Europe

-How collaboration is key to user-generated content campaigns also became visible in Adrian Murphy’s talk on Europeana’s work with UGC (presentation on Youtube).
+How collaboration is key to user-generated content campaigns also became visible in Adrian Murphy’s talk on Europeana’s work with UGC (presentation).
 In the focus of his talk were the organisation’s seasons and campaigns, which are the frame for their activities around user-generating content.
 Important elements of Europeana’s UGC campaigns are the participation and engagement of both users and cultural heritage institutions – and bringing them together:

 “People’s histories, stories, and objects are cultural heritage.
 We have run these campaigns to celebrate everyday experiences, to democratise and to tell the story of particularly pan-European topics but from lots of different perspectives, from many different cultures and countries across Europe.”
 Adrian Murphy